cmartinezbo/POO-UNAL/Sokoban/README.md

   - Once you open the game, detailed instructions are given.

-  - There are two different interfaces, in the settings menu you can choose the player, the sport and the level you want to play.
+  - There are two different interfaces, in the settings menu you can choose between 6 available players, 11 unique sports and 6 levels for you to play.
 Once you press the play button, the fun begins (while playing you cannot adjust the settings mentioned at the beginning).

   - There is a level that implements the classical maze game, try to find it.